-Germany aims to cut greenhouse gas emissions by 40 percent by 2020 and up to 95 percent in 2050.
-The share of renewables in final energy consumption is to rise to 60 percent (from 12.6 percent in 2015) by 2050.
-Renewables shall make up a minimum of 80 percent of the countries gross power consumption by the middle of the century.
+Germany aims to cut greenhouse gas emissions (GHG) by 40 percent by 2020 and up to 95 percent in 2050, compared to 1990 levels.
+The share of renewables in gross final energy consumption is to rise to 60 percent by 2050.
+Renewables are to make up a minimum of 80 percent of the country’s gross power consumption by the middle of the century.

 While this puts Germany ahead of many other industrialised nations (note that the share of hydropower in the German energy mix is comparatively low, with most renewable power coming from wind, solar and biomass), Germany has been struggling to keep its greenhouse gas emissions in check.

 German greenhouse gas emissions

 In 2007, the German government set greenhouse gas reduction targets of 40 percent by 2020, compared to 1990 levels, in line with the Intergovernmental Panel on Climate Change’s (IPCC) recommendation for industrialised nations outlined in its Fourth Assessment Report.
 By 2014, Germany had achieved a reduction of 346 million tonnes CO2 eq., or 27.7 percent, on 1990 emission levels.
 However, emissions have been ticking up again since then.
 The Federal Environment Agency (UBA), which collects Germany's official emissions data, estimated in March 2016 that emissions increased again by 6 million tonnes, or 0.7 percent, in 2015 to 908 million tonnes.
 In December 2016, AG Energiebilanzen (AGEB) estimated that energy-related CO₂ emissions rose yet again in 2016 (by 0.9 percent, compared to 2015).